 Upon completion of an upper secondary vocational program, students have the option of going on to one of Finland’s polytechnic colleges, allowing them to enter the workforce as highly-skilled employees.
 Polytechnic colleges require three-and-a-half to four-and-a-half-years of student training and education, and students may also go on to study for a polytechnic master’s degree after completing college-level training and working in the field for a minimum of three years.

 For adults who want to further their education or increase their skill levels, programs and classes are available, whether the ultimate goal is learning to read or earning a master’s degree.
 Adults who did not complete upper secondary school may take courses in order to earn a general education certificate or vocational qualification; they can strengthen their education in certain subject areas, or they may take non-degree or diploma courses.
-Education for adults is divided into three categories: self-motivated, self-training and labor market training.
-Self-motivated learning falls under the jurisdiction of the Ministry of Education, while the other two categories come under the purview of the Ministry of Employment and the Economy.
+Adult participation in lifelong learning (26.4 percent) in Finland is much higher than the EU average (10.8 percent in 2016).
+Education for adults is divided into three categories: self-motivated, self-training, and labor market training.
+Self-motivated learning falls under the jurisdiction of the Ministry of Education and Culture, while the other two categories come under the purview of the Ministry of Employment and the Economy.